cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Life Mantras

+* **Work**
-* Work #1 - Do work that **empowers** people, especially protected groups and the underpriveledged.
+ - #1 - Do work that **empowers** people, especially protected groups and the underpriveledged.
-* Work #2 - "Smart" is a made-up word.
+ - #2 - "Smart" is a made-up word.
 "Expert" = 10,000 hours of study, not a "better brain".
-* Work #3 - Work seroiusly, but don't take yourself too seriously 😉
+ - #3 - Work seroiusly, but don't take yourself too seriously 😉
+* **People**

-* People #4 - Spend your time with people you admire.
+ - Spend your time with people you admire.
-* People #5 - Be curious, not judgemental.
+ - Be curious, not judgemental.
-* People #6 - Nothing good gets away.
+ - Nothing good gets away.
 If it got away, it was probably bad.
+* **Learn**

-* Learn #7 - Stop asking why.
+ - Stop asking why.
 Start asking why not?
-* Learn #8 - Never stop expanding your viewpoint, welcome every new experience.
+ - Never stop expanding your viewpoint, welcome every new experience.
-* Learn #9 - Embrace failure.
+ - Embrace failure.
 Seek discomfort.
 Otherwise you cannot know yourself.
-* Learn #10 - Optimize every aspect of your health (social, intellectual, physical, spiritual, emotional).
+ - Optimize every aspect of your health (social, intellectual, physical, spiritual, emotional).

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).